monarch-initiative/mondo/docs/editors-guide/entities.md

 We aim to write our own definitions following our standards, but for now we reuse roughly in order:

-EFO > {Orphanet,NCIT} > DesignPattern > doid
+EFO > {Orphanet,NCIT} > DesignPattern > DOID

 NCIT is generally favored over Orphanet, except for genetic non-cancer diseases.

 We have overwitten some with our own.
-We aim for genus-differentia (but not in the style of DO which gets this wrong in many cases, for example, overstating the genus.
-I will write up these guidelines later).
+We aim for genus-differentia (but not in the style of DO which gets this wrong in many cases, for example, overstating the genus).
+More details on [how to write simple, concise, and clear operational text definitions is here](https://douroucouli.wordpress.com/2019/07/08/ontotip-write-simple-concise-clear-operational-textual-definitions/).

 ## Labels